olch-dev/do-marked/README.md

   - Table of contents
   - Reading time display

-Tests use fixture data from `cypress/fixtures` and run against the local development server.

 ### Test IDs

 The application uses `data-testid` attributes to make elements easily selectable in tests.
 Here are the main test IDs used: